Naturhistoriska/Georg/georg-backend/README.md

   pelias:
     path: http://localhost:4000/v1/
 ```
-Open the file, and replace swarm:pelias:path to your local pelias intance.
+Open the file, replace swarm:pelias:path to your local pelias intance.
+The swarm:port:offset is the offset of wildfly AS port number, by default wildfly runs at port 8080.
-georg-service build with wildfly-swarm microservices framework, by run mvn clean package builds the project, embadded Wildfly application server into a fat jar or war file.
-Wildfy runs on port 8080.
-The swarm:port:offset: 100, set the Wildfly port number offset 100 to 8080.
-Wildfly starts to run on port 8180

 #### Start API
 ```